 Offering a deep dive into the unique characteristics, opportunities and challenges of the cooperative sector.

-Our Certificate in Cooperative Management program offers a deep dive into the world of cooperative management, exploring the unique characteristics, opportunities and challenges of the cooperative sector.
+Our Certificate in Cooperative Management program is the first in the US and offers an opportunity to develop knowledge and experience of cooperative management, exploring the unique characteristics, opportunities and challenges of the cooperative sector.

 The International Co-operative Alliance (www.ica.coop) represents close to one billion individual members.
 Cooperatives generate partial or full-time employment for at least 250 million people worldwide, and make up 12% of the entire employed population of the G20 countries.
 The 2,000 co-operatives in the 65 countries surveyed by the World Cooperative Monitor totals 2.6 trillion USD.